 • Drain chickpeas and add them to a pressure cooker along with 2 cups of water.

-• Pressure cook the chickpeas using a stovetop pressure cooker on high heat.
-After the first whistle, reduce heat to medium-low and let it cook for 20-22 minutes (6-7 whistles).
+• Pressure cook the chickpeas in a stovetop pressure cooker on high heat.
+After the first whistle, reduce the heat to medium-low and let it cook for 20-22 minutes (6-7 whistles).
 Allow the pressure to release naturally, then open the lid.

 • Drain the chickpeas, but reserve the liquid.
 It can be used in roti dough or dals.
 We will also use some later when sautéing.

-• Heat the oil in a pan over medium heat and add cumin seeds to it.
+• Heat the oil in a pan over medium heat, and add cumin seeds to it.
 Let them sizzle for about 30 seconds.
+Add the diced green chili and ginger, if using.

-• Add the drained chickpeas, and half cup of the reserved water and mix well.
+• Add the drained chickpeas and half a cup of the reserved water.
+Add the spice mixture and give it all a good mix.

-• Let the chickpeas cook for 5-7 minutes, then take it off heat.
-The water will all get absorbed by this time.
+• Let the chickpeas cook for 5-7 minutes, then take them off the heat.
+The water will all be absorbed by this time.

-• Add dry mango powder and mix it well with the kala chana.
-Garnish with cilantro.
-Enjoy with the puri and halwa, or with dal, rice and roti.
+• Garnish with cilantro.
+Enjoy sookha kala chana with the puri and halwa, or with dal, rice, and roti.

 Notes

-• Make sure to soak the kala chana for at least 6-8 hours and up to overnight.
-In case you forget to soak, then soak in hot water for 1-2 hours.
+Soaking: Make sure to soak the kala chana for at least 6-8 hours, or overnight.
+If you forget to soak, soak in hot water for 1-2 hours.
+If that is not possible, pressure cook the chana for 45-50 minutes.

-• If after cooking, the kala chana are not soft (check by pressing between your thumb and index finger and it should mash easily), then pressure cook again for 8-10 minutes.
+Check if cooked well: If, after cooking, the kala chana are not soft (check by pressing between your thumb and index finger, and it should mash easily), then pressure cook again for 8-10 minutes.
 You can also add a pinch of baking soda, which will help to soften the kala chana.

 Nutrition